 Across the mound from Atton but dressed in the gray uniform of The Playwright will be another M Street veteran, Jack Rogers.
 Rogers was a late edition to the roster but has fit in perfectly.
 It would be fair to say that The Playwright would not have enjoyed the success if it were not for Rogers (7-1 with a 5.50 ERA).

 The veteran Playwright squad will not get too high over a win or too low over a loss.
 This is a team that will not be rattled easily in this series as they are truly enjoying getting together and playing softball.
 Rogers can count on their very talented outfield of Billy McDougall, Mark Hindman, and Joey Broderick to chase down any fly balls.
 Scott Tarentino, Sean Morgan, and Shane Knowles have each enjoyed a great season swinging the bat while rookies Jordan Depenbrock and Robbie Modano have each contributed in the field and at the plate.

 In the season series, The Playwright won all three games including a 12-5 win in their last meeting on June 18th.
 However, STATS have matured since June and are an overall better team today.
 I see STATS taking the crown in what will be a memorable series that will go the full distance.

-As always, supporting fans can follow the league through our website (www.sbsports.com), right here in the South Boston Today, or experience the league up front and personal by taking in a game or two.
+As always, supporting fans can get more league news through our website (www.sbsports.com), on Facebook (M Street Softball), right here in the South Boston Today, or experience the league up front and personal by taking in a game or two.
 Have a great week everyone!